louvrmat000/Portfolio/Personal project Part 1.md

 I WILL not be subtracting oxygen for plants or vegetation as they produce their oxygen (except trees).

-I WILL not be counting sea creatures (including crabs, lobsters, alligators, etc.) (they have algue).
+I WILL not be counting sea creatures (including crabs, lobsters, alligators, etc.) (they have algae).

 I WILL not be counting insects.

-My goal is not to get every species of animals but rather the ones who have an impact (at least 1,000,000 + individuals)
+My goal is not to get all species of animals but rather the ones who have an impact (at least 1,000,000+ individuals)

-My goal is to get a pretty precise answer and then compare it to the number of trees currently.
+My goal is to get a pretty precise answer and then compare it to the current number of trees.

 Every animal's breath will be taken as if they are at rest.